solheeing/CanteraTabulation/md/1 Questions.md

 ```

 > I tried to make a plot of Pressure, and it didn’t work.
-The reason why premixed_flame.P doesn't work in the last plt code is because I didn't define premixed_flame.P, and this should be defined as originally premixed_flame.inlet.P, but is this not defined in the function, so should I say it's an error?
+The reason why premixed_flame.P doesn't work in the last plt code is that I didn't define premixed_flame.P, and this should be defined as originally premixed_flame.inlet.P, but is this not defined in the function, so should I say it's an error?
 >

+⇒ constant Pressure so we can’t plot ylabel as pressure.
+No meaning.